Raphael-Boichot/Game-Boy-chips-decapping-project/README.md

-**Note: this archive is no longer maintained since January 2024.
-Enjoy it as it is !**

 # Game-Boy-chips-decapping-project

 **A database of microscopic images of decapped (or not) chips from Game Boy cartridges, some Chinese bootlegs and other stuff more or less related to Game Boy.** Some images of [decapped GBA chips](GBA%20various%20chips) allowing their identification are also included.